Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 In relation to this pending litigation and ongoing dispute over controls of bank accounts, Flagship Bank has placed restrictions on all accounts held by SFII with the bank, which held cash and short-term investments totaling over $1.1 million.
 In addition, due to ongoing dispute over control of bank accounts, Regions Bank has also placed restrictions on all accounts held by our Texas subsidiary with the bank, which held cash and short-term investments totaling approximately $0.2 million.

-Two banks (Flagship and Regions) have restricted Company access to accounts totaling approximately $1.3 million due to ongoing disputes over account control with former CEO.
-These restrictions directly impact liquidity and operational flexibility.
+Two banks (Flagship and Regions) have restricted approximately $1.3 million in company accounts due to ongoing disputes over control with former CEO.
+These restrictions directly impact liquidity and access to working capital.

 Added going-concern uncertainty high

 We do not anticipate that cash on hand will be adequate to satisfy our obligations in the ordinary course of business over the next 12 months.
-Furthermore, as disclosed earlier, within our current assets, cash and short-term investments of $1,188,044 were restricted by Flagship Bank due to ongoing litigation involving Rick Svetkoff, our former CEO and Director; a further $210,532 of cash and short-term investments were restricted by Regions Bank due to ongoing disputes over ownership and control of bank accounts with Rick Svetkoff; and $1,526,126 recognized as due from shareholder was part of $1,921,159 that was identified to have been unauthorized withdrawals and transfers by Rick Svetkoff from our Flagship Bank and Regions Bank accounts without approval by our board of directors or audit committee prior to his resignation, which we intend to pursue a recovery of, but do not currently have access thereto.
-The balance of $395,033 was recorded as loss to misappropriation of assets.
+Furthermore, as disclosed earlier, within our current assets, cash and short-term investments of $1,188,044 were restricted by Flagship Bank due to ongoing litigation involving Rick Svetkoff, our former CEO and Director; a further $210,532 of cash and short-term investments were restricted by Regions Bank due to ongoing disputes over ownership and control of bank accounts with Rick Svetkoff; and $1,526,126 recognized as due from shareholder was part of $1,921,159 that was identified to have been unauthorized withdrawals and transfers by Rick Svetkoff from our Flagship Bank and Regions Bank accounts without approval by our board of directors or audit committee prior to his resignation, which we intend to pursue a recovery of, but do not currently have access thereto. ...
 Based on this assessment, we have material uncertainties about our business that may cast substantial doubt about our ability to continue as a going concern.

-Company discloses substantial doubt about ability to continue as a going concern.
-Cash on hand is inadequate for next 12 months' obligations, and approximately $2.9 million of current assets are either restricted by banks ($1.4M) or subject to recovery efforts from former CEO ($1.5M).
-Company is dependent on obtaining additional debt or equity financing.
+Company discloses substantial doubt about ability to continue as going concern.
+Cash on hand is inadequate for next 12 months' obligations, with approximately $2.9 million either restricted by banks or subject to recovery efforts from former CEO.
+Continuing operations depend on obtaining additional debt or equity financing.

 Added in current filing · verify on EDGAR →